-The exact role of government on Corral was unclear to most residents, and fully opaque to the rest.
+The exact role of government on Correl was unclear to most residents, and fully opaque to the rest.
 A farm based economy, with little in the way of metropolitan areas, most newsworthy events generally revolved around the huge carnivorous prairie lizards that roamed the grasslands.

-Historically unimpressive, the beleaguered Corral mines had undergone huge growth in recent years.
+Historically unimpressive, the beleaguered Correl mines had undergone huge growth in recent years.
 Whilst the exact source of the new found mining wealth remained a closely guarded industrial secret, the economic impacts to the system had been unmistakeable.

 The construction of the continent spanning monorail was the most visible effect of this financial development, but anyone living in Guinea was well aware of the hugely increased numbers of offworlders in the capital.
 Whilst the majority of visitors seemed to be mining contractors, there was a significant volume of professional and security guilds, and the general hodge-podge of opportunistic planet jumpers common to any thriving spaceport.

 All this change came under the scrutiny of the Ministry of the Interior.
 Ultimately, key decisions were likely overseen by Lord Sway, the planetary ruler, but the Minister would act with autonomy in all matters of development, guild authorisation, and employment.
-His death would leave a power vacuum that would disrupt the upper echelons of Corral’s change-averse society.
+His death would leave a power vacuum that would disrupt the upper echelons of Correl’s change-averse society.

 “He built the monorail, didn’t he?”, said Drake.

 “I could tell you all about the monorail…”, hinted Mac, with a dark expression.